 Message From The Director of Spiritual Formation

-It is a great pleasure to reflect with you on the Spiritual Formation program here at Blessed John XXIII National Seminary.
+It is a great pleasure to reflect with you on the Spiritual Formation program here at Pope St. John XXIII National Seminary.
 Our program is designed to nurture the seeds of a priestly vocation within our seminarians by assisting them to mature into priests after the mind and heart of the Lord.
 To help them become men of virtue and icons of Christ.

 The communal life of the Seminary creates an atmosphere that encourages and supports a prayerful, reflective and pastoral life.
 The core of each day is the celebration of the Eucharist and the celebrations of the Liturgy of The Hours.